betrusted-io/betrusted-io.github.io/avalanche-noise.md

 the rest of Precursor.
 Entropy rate generation, while inferior, is probably acceptable from a system design standpoint.

-However, the greatest concerns are around entropy quality and stability.
-The controllable quality of the modular noise source is argued to be a feature, not a bug -- it may allow for simple and fast verification that the device is working correctly; and furthermore, all entropy sources in Precursor will be coupled, in software, with an optional cryptographic whitening function for defense-in-depth.
+For Precursor, the greatest system-level concerns are around entropy quality and stability.
+The argument in favor of the modular noise source is that the controllable entropy quality of the modular noise source is a feature, not a bug -- an entropy of ~0.9 bits per bit is low enough to be extracted with a simple, quick test, as opposed to the typical challeng of collecting gigabytes of entropy on a typical TRNG to uncover subtle biases.
+This has the potential to allow for simple and fast verification that the device is working correctly.
+Furthermore, all entropy sources in Precursor will be coupled, in software, with an optional cryptographic whitening function for defense-in-depth, so a slightly reduced source entropy won't have a meaningful impact on the final application entropy.

+This argument may have some merit, however, I hypothesize that the deliberate reduction in entropy to facilitate metrology is probably difficult to differentiate from hostile reductions in entropy from attackers.
+It's an open area of research if this reduction in entropy can be safely and robustly used to characterize the performance of an entropy source.
+I supect it can be; however, it would be several months of focused research to prove it can be.

 Thus the biggest concern I have with dropping the modular noise generator into the design at the 11th hour is the observed behavior of the noise generator falling into stable states.
-The results reported in the analysis above are always done after some bodges to work around any stable states that were encountered.
+The results reported in the analysis above are always done _after_ some bodges to work around any stable states that were encountered.
 Some tests even show the generator phasing in and out of a stuck-1 or -0 condition.
-The main culprits are probably the hysteresis of the comparator, plus component tolerances that tend to bias/stack the result in a particular direction such that when the loop gain is too high the system will get stuck.
+I suspect the main culprits are probably the hysteresis of the comparator, plus component tolerances that tend to bias/stack the result in a particular direction.

-That I cannot ascribe an analytical solution to this is problematic, and it's especially problematic if the situation is aggravated by corner cases in the analog component tolerances -- determining the extent of this sensitivity could only come out in mass production, at which point it's too late to fix.
+That I cannot ascribe an analytical solution to this is problematic, and it's especially problematic if the situation is aggravated by corner cases in the analog component tolerances -- determining the extent of this sensitivity might only come out in mass production, at which point it's too late to fix.
+To arrive at a robust answer to this would be a several month's effort at a minimum.
+Notably in the context of this project, the avalanche generator has already been scrutinized for several months, unlike the modular noise generator.

-For this reason, the modular noise generator is not swapped into the Precursor design, and we stay with the avalanche generator.
+I don't think it's worth it to delay the delivery of Precursor by several months while we prototype and confirm its robustness.
+Thus, the modular noise generator is not swapped into the Precursor design, and we stay with the avalanche generator.

-The primary concerns raised around using the avalanche generator are as follows:
+For completeness, here are the the primary concerns raised around using the avalanche generator, and the corresponding mitigations deployed:

 - Avalanche generators could be vulnerable to remote EM injection attacks, where an adversary attempts to influence the output of the generator by